fr13n8/game-of-life/Readme.md

 ## About implementation
-This is a running implementation of Conway's life game written on go. \
+This is a implementation of Conway's life game written on go. \
 For graphical implementation, the [ebiten](https://github.com/hajimehoshi/ebiten) 2d engine was used.

 ## Usage